xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures21.md

 =========================

-The following list shows in detail which features have been added or improved in ArangoDB 2.1.
-ArangoDB 2.1 also contains several bugfixes that are not listed here.
+The following list shows in detail which features have been added or improved in AvocadoDB 2.1.
+AvocadoDB 2.1 also contains several bugfixes that are not listed here.

 New Edges Index